 Cy-Phy Exercise Program

-The Cyber-Physical (Cy-Phy) Exercise Program examines the interconnectedness between the cyber and physical worlds through cyber and physical security-related exercises.
-These exercises are both discussion-based and operational and are designed to test incident response capabilities among critical infrastructure (CI) stakeholders.
-Each exercise is meant to help identify best practices and lessons learned, which will ultimately assist in informing and guiding future planning, improving response capabilities, and enhancing CI resiliency.
+The Cyber-Physical (Cy-Phy) Exercise Program examined the interconnectedness between the cyber and physical worlds through security-related exercises.
+These activities were designed to test incident response capabilities among critical infrastructure (CI) stakeholders, using both discussion-based and operational initiatives.
+Each exercise was meant to help identify best practices and lessons learned, which will assist in informing and guiding future planning, improving response capabilities, and enhancing CI resiliency.

-The Cy-Phy Exercise Program includes a series of supporting exercises that will cumulate in a large-scale functional capstone exercise in October 2023.
-Participants have various opportunities to participate, ranging from guided discussions and awareness sessions to technical “hands-on keyboard” workshops.
+The Cy-Phy Exercise Program included a series of supporting exercises, culminating in a large-scale, functional capstone exercise over three days in October 2023.
+Participants had various opportunities to participate, ranging from guided discussions and awareness sessions to technical hands-on keyboard workshops.

-The objectives of the Cy-Phy Exercise Program are to:
+The objectives of the Cy-Phy Exercise Program were:

 - Raise awareness and understanding of the CI threat landscape and the convergence of cyber security and physical security/emergency management.